Are you looking for ways to save money from your salary but aren’t sure how to do that?

 - Grab Some Fans: To save money during the summertime on your electric bill get some fans because they use less energy than cooling systems.

-- Unplug Your Electronics: There are a ton of electronics that we don’t use on a daily basis that can be unplugged to save on the utility bills.
+- Unplug Your Electronics: There are a ton of electronics that we don’t use on a daily basis that can be unplugged to save on utility bills.
 When electronics stay plugged in but aren’t being used they still take a small amount of energy just by being plugged in.

 10. Start Meal Planning